 - Request an official high school transcript and ACT or SAT scores be sent to us if you are transferring with less than 24 transferable credits.
 Please ask your high school to mark the transcript: “FOR TRANSFER ADMISSION.”
 Failure to do this may slow your admission.
 If you have been out of high school for five or more years, no test scores are required.

-Students who are not accepted to WVU as freshmen and decide to attend college elsewhere may be considered for admission after completing one year of academic work at another accredited institution.
+Students who are not accepted to WVU as freshmen and decide to attend college elsewhere may be considered for admission as a transfer student after completing a minimum of 24 transferable credit hours at another accredited institution.
 In addition, students must have at least a 2.0 grade point average in all college work attempted.

 Admission Requirements for Transfer Students